 The Free Application for Federal Student Aid is processed by a federal processor and the results are reported to you on a Student Aid Report.
 The staff in the financial assistance office will determine your eligibility to receive federal grants and loans.
-Students will not receive notification aid until they have been admitted to the Adult Degree Completion Program and have completed the FAFSA and FAIS.
+Students will not receive notification of aid until they have been admitted to the Accelerated Degree Completion Program and have completed the FAFSA and FAIS.

 Applying for financial aid in a timely manner and following up on any request for additional forms or loan information is very important.
 Federal guidelines are strict and if all information is not submitted within certain time frames, you risk becoming ineligible for aid.

 To avoid jeopardizing financial aid eligibility, you should not withdraw from the program without first consulting with your academic coordinator.
 It is important to begin classes on the entrance date cited at the time of application.

 The Accelerated Degree Program has funds available in the form of matching grants and need-based assistance.
 For more information, please contact the program representative.

 Terry Whitmore, MBA, was the longest-serving instructor in the Adult Degree Program and a passionate supporter of adult students.
 His lessons in business leadership and management were enriched by experience in his family-owned business, E&M Auto Paint and Supply.
 In 2007, the Whitmore family established an endowed scholarship fund to honor Terry's younger brother, Richard, who died unexpectedly at the age of 51.